You may have packed your bags in anticipation for a sunny trip to Boston, but things don’t always go to plan.

 Whether you’re looking for a piece of furniture or an antique piece of clothing, The Cambridge Antique Market quite literally has something for everyone.
 With five floors consisting of one-hundred and fifty dealers, you’re sure to get lost in the market’s corners.

 Adding to their collection of treasures, they also sell artworks and pottery at affordable prices.
 The market is held in the Monsignor Building, with one of the most incredible and decorative murals at the entrance of the building.

 Boston Bowl offers people an alternative to a night on the town.
 Open twenty-four-hours, the bowling alley also acts as a multi-functional entertainment centre.

 If you have any spare change, be sure to hit up the arcade.
 Visiting Boston Bowl is one of the most affordable attractions for a rainy day in Boston costing just $7 per person.

-14. Take A Walk Through Nature Indoors At The Isabella Stewart Gardner Museum
+14. The Isabella Stewart Gardner Museum

 Address: 25 Evans Way, Boston, MA 02115, United States